 • passing blood clots the size of a golf ball or larger

 • soaking a pad or tampon every hour, or using more than six in 24 hours

 • feeling dizzy, weak, or lightheaded

 Be sure to tell your doctor if you could be pregnant.

 How Will My Doctor Find Out What’s Wrong?

-Your doctor will take a detailed medical history—which is your story of the problem and how long you have had it—and perform a physical exam.
-She’ll want to know if your periods are regular, the dates of recent periods, how long your periods last, and how heavy the blood flow is when your periods were “normal.”
-Your doctor ask how many times you’ve been pregnant and given birth, whether you’ve ever had an abortion or miscarriage, and if you use any type of birth control.
-She’ll also ask about any medicines including over-the-counter medicine and if you use recreational drugs.
+Your doctor will take a detailed medical history (your story of the problem and how long you have had it), and perform a physical exam.
+She’ll want to know if your periods come every month, the dates of recent periods, how long your periods last, and the heaviness of the blood flow.
+Your doctor will inquire about your pregnancy and childbirth history, and if you’ve had an abortion or miscarriage.
+She will ask about types of birth control used, and what medications you regularly take.
+This includes over-the-counter medicines, and the use of recreational drugs.

-• take blood for a complete blood cell count, clotting studies, and iron levels
+• a complete blood cell count, clotting studies, and iron levels

 What Can Be Done To Fix The Problem?